jdshaeffer/jdshaeffer.github.io-old/README.md

-## Intro

-This is a portfolio page for J.D.
-Shaeffer.
+This is an old portfolio page that is currently not supported.
-The template for this page was acquired through startbootstrap
+The template for this page was acquired through startbootstrap.

 Their info: